ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 Deploying the test suites
 ================================================================================================================================================================================================================================================================================================================================================================================================================

-This section describes the deployment of the SharePoint File Sync and WOPI Protocol test suites on the test suite client and the SUT.
-The SharePoint Server Protocol test suites are packaged in a .zip file which is available on [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
-Once you download the test suites, you need to perform the following steps in order to be able to successfully configure the test suites.
+This section describes the deployment of SharePoint File Sync and WOPI Protocol Test Suites on the test suite client and the SUT.
+The SharePoint Server Protocol test suites are packaged in a .zip file, which is available on [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
+Once you download the test suites, perform the following steps to successfully configure the test suites.

-1. Extract the
-    **SharePoint File Sync and WOPI Protocol Test Suites** folder to a directory of your choice on the test suite client.
+1. Extract the **SharePoint File Sync and WOPI Protocol Test Suites** folder from the zip file to a directory of your choice on the test suite client.

 2. Copy the **SUT** and **Common** folders under **…\\ SharePoint File Sync and WOPI Protocol Test Suites \\Setup\\** to a directory of your choice on the SUT.
 The SUT configuration scripts are the only requirement for the SUT.
-The scripts facilitate the SUT configuration process and are contained within the **SharePointFileSyncandWOPIProtocolTestSuites.zip** file.
+The scripts facilitate the SUT configuration process and are in the **SharePointFileSyncandWOPIProtocolTestSuites.zip** file.

 	**Note**